 In some settings, disconfirming evidence is inconclusive

-Bazerman and Neale, which we discussed in our previous post, reported Wason’s work that disconfirming evidence was the critical one.
-Wason’s work has been hugely influential over the past half century, in part because it came roughly at the same time as Popper’s approach to evidence.
+Wason’s work on the importance of disconfirming evidence has been hugely influential over the past half century, in part because it came roughly at the same time as Popper’s approach to evidence.
 In the 80s, Klayman and Ha used it to shed light on what is meant by “looking for disconfirming evidence:”

 “What is critical, then, is not the testing of cases that do not fit your hypothesis, but the testing of cases that are most likely to prove you wrong. […]

 It is very important to distinguish between two different sense of “seeking disconfirmation.”
 One sense is to examine instances that you predict will not have the target property.
 The other sense is to examine instances you most expect to falsify, rather than verify, your hypothesis. […]

 The prescriptions of Popper and Platt emphasize the importance of falsification of the hypothesis, whereas empirical investigations have focused more on the testing of instances outside the hypothesized set.” (pp. 215-216)

 They also pinpoint the value of a positive test strategy: